fomn16/upwork-cb-translator/ml/pipelines/lipsync/readme.txt

 pip install -r requirements.txt

 then download blaze_face_short_range from https://ai.google.dev/edge/mediapipe/solutions/vision/face_detector/index#models
-and download the wav2lip .pth file. both files can stay in the same folder as main.
+and download the wav2lip_gan.pth file from https://drive.google.com/drive/folders/1tB_uz-TYMePRMZzrDMdShWUZZ0JK3SIZ. both files can stay in the same folder as main.

 then run main.py, which will start a process listening on the ports configured in connection_config.py